trentlarson/endorser-ch/README.md

 ## ToDo

-- report page: who has confirmations for an activity
+- report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
 - report page: who has the most activity for a time range
 - explore page: add # of confirmations, & DIDs (after they click on the previous claim?)
 - given a user who has a claim, find if anyone in my network endorses them for that